Antikor - ZTSA (Zero Trust Service Access)

 • Single-click login with corporate SSO

-• No additional password or installation required
+• No extra password or installation required

-• Reduced IT support and improved user experience
+• Reduces IT support, improves user experience

-RDP Access for External Companies
+RDP Access Granted to External Companies

 • Access is granted only to the relevant system

-• Browser-based, secure, and auditable
+• Browser-based, secure, and traceable

-• Access defined only for authorized devices
+• Access definition only for authorized devices

-• Logged, secure, and restricted connections
+• Logged, secure, and restricted connection